shanu516516/user-guide/docs/index.md

 ### 💸 Earn by Providing Liquidity

-- **[Lending Pool](lend-to-twilight-pool.md)** — Lend SATS to the settlement pool and earn protocol rewards from liquidations, funding rates, and fees.
+- **[Lending Pool](lend-to-twilight-pool.md)** — Lend BTC to the settlement pool and earn protocol rewards from liquidations, funding rates, and fees.

 ---

 ## 🧪 Testnet Access

 Twilight is currently live on the **Testnet**.
-You can use the [faucet](https://frontend.twilight.rest/faucet) to acquire NYKS (for gas fees) and SATS (for trading and lending).
+You can use the [faucet](https://frontend.twilight.rest/faucet) to acquire NYKS (for gas fees) and BTC (for trading and lending).
 All operations in these guides assume you're connected to the Testnet.

 ---